-Program B-3.1: The County of Monterey shall review each hotel proposal for consistency with the Community Design standards of the Fort Ord Reuse Plan and the County's design guidelines for former Fort Ord lands.
+Program B-3.1: The County of Monterey shall review each hotel proposal for consistency with the regional urban design guidelines and the General Development Character and Design Objectives of the Fort Ord Reuse Plan Framework.

 Objective C: Ensure that various types of commercial land use categories are balanced, and that business and industry enhance employment opportunities in and self-sufficiency of Fort Ord communities.